hxu47/TreeSitter-PythonParser/README.md

    cd tree-sitter
    make
    ```
-   This will produce libtree-sitter.dylib.
+   This will produce `libtree-sitter.dylib`.
 Copy this file to the root of your project.

 3. Build the Python-specific tree-sitter library:
    ```